-6.6 Calibration using internal reference: 'SEt'

-Using the 'SEt' function the indicator can be calibrated without the need to know the value of the 4/20mA input current, or to disconnect the indicator from the 4/20mA loop.
+6.6 Calibration using internal reference: 'SEt' Using the 'SEt' function the indicator can be calibrated without the need for an accurate external current source and without the need to disconnect the indicator from the 4/20mA measuring loop.

-When using the 'Set' function the indicator's internal reference is used to simulate a 4mA and 20mA input current.
+The indicator's internal reference is used to simulate a 4mA and 20mA input current, so the actual indicator input input current does not have to be known during calibration.

-Zero is the display with a simulated 4mA input Span is the display with a simulated 20mA input
+Zero is the display with a simulated 4mA input Span is the idisplay with a simulated 20mA input